vijaybioinfo/CD8_Asthma_2025/README.md

 • To generate the clustering of Spatial Transcriptomics data just pull our in-house pipeline using Seurat.
 > Relevant scripts for both Spatial Transcriptomics and scRNA-seq data are all located in: ./downstream_analysis

+## Figures
+> Relevant scripts are located in: ./figures

+## Downstream Analysis
+DGEA - You can follow our in-house pipeline
+CellChat - You can follow our in-house pipeline Relevant scripts all located in: ./downstream_analysis

 ## Usage & Citation
 If you want to clone this repository run:
 git clone https://github.com/vijaybioinfo/Asthma_2025.git